 Why do divorce lawyers and love experts think that the “divorce season” begins with Valentine’s Day?
 Some believe that Valentine’s Day may remind couples of what their relationship should be like, and what they are missing in their own lives.
 Others think that some people are disappointed with how their spouse observes Valentine’s Day—and it makes them realize that they aren’t happy in their marriage.
 Some people may seek a divorce on the holiday because their spouse’s affair becomes apparent on Valentine’s Day.

 How to Handle the Aftermath of Divorce Season

-Returning to the workforce can be difficult for women after a divorce, especially if they have been raising a family for a number of years.
-Moms who have stayed at home to raise a family and now have the need or wish to restart their career after their relationship ends are faced with a number of challenges.
+Returning to the workforce can be difficult for people after a divorce, especially if they have been raising a family for a number of years.
+For example, moms who have stayed at home to raise a family and now have the need or wish to restart their career after their relationship ends are faced with a number of challenges.
 Here are a few tips to make the transition to work easier.

 - Activate your network.
 Finding a job after staying home for a number of years can be difficult, especially if you worked in a fast-moving profession.
 This is an ideal time to call in favors, connect with old colleagues, and ask friends and relatives for leads.
 You will be surprised by who will help and what opportunities may arise.

 - Consider returning to school.
 You may need to return to school to update your education and catch up in your field.
 Or you may want to return to school to explore a new career altogether.
 You may also wish to continue your schooling so that you can apply for better-paying jobs.
 Whatever your reason, furthering your education almost always improves your employment options.